4LT/qc-conduit/README.md

 Ogres fire in bursts of 2 shots.

-Vore balls move at same speed as they do in easier difficulties when near their enemy, but are harder to lose.
+Vore balls move at same speed as they do in easier difficulties when near their enemy, but are harder to lose while the vore is alive.

 ## Misc.
 Improvements